panter/ra-data-prisma/packages/backend/README.md

 // there is a new key-value api to define all resources:
 // 👇 here is the magic
-nexusAddCrudResolvers(schema, { // 👈 passing schema is currently needed (maybe solved with a proper nexus plugin)
+nexusAddCrudResolvers(schema, { // 👈 passing schema is currently required (maybe solved with a proper nexus plugin)
   User: {
     // options for users here
   },